dhruvilk/CS673/README.md

 ## Your product backlog is ordered.
 Your rationale for how you ordered your backlog is clearly documented in your git repo's README.
+The product backlog is ordered in such a way to prioritize the Registration and Trade Data Entry module's core responsibilities within the UniTrade product.
+Backlog items that directly deal with features that own user data are the initial focus.
+Based on other needs beyond that other items slot in behind those core backlog items when they are needed.

+Key Concepts Considered for Order Rationale:

+1. Prioritize User Needs: The backlog ensures that the most important and valuable features are worked on first.
+By ordering items by priority, the team can focus on what matters most to stakeholders and the business, aligning the product development with business goals.
+A backlog captures user stories and features that are driven by the needs of the end-user.
+This helps ensure the product is being built with the user experience in mind, delivering features that solve real problems and enhances usability.

+2. Transparency and Readability: A well-maintained backlog provides transparency, making it clear what the team is working on, what’s next, and how it contributes to the overall product vision.
+This fosters collaboration and informed decision-making.

+3. Breaking Down Complexity: The backlog should help break down large, complex tasks into manageable pieces, making it easier for the team to incrementally develop the module.
+The breaking down of complexity also supports more accurate estimation and resource planning.

+4. Adaptability to Change: The backlog is organized to support flexiblility and making it easy to reorganize.
+As priorities shift the backlog can be updated to reflect the current priority without disrupting the entire project plan.

+5. Team Collaboration: Backlog items can be discussed, refined, and clarified by the development team and stakeholders during team meetings.
+This improves understanding of the work, allows for collaboration and helps the team align around shared goals.

 ## You have a Definition of Ready for product backlog items.
 Your Definition of Ready includes at least these items: a) Title, b) User story opening sentence, c) Additional details, d) Estimated in story points.
 Your Definition of Ready is clearly documented in your git repo's README.
+Definition of Ready for Backlog Items:

+Backlog Item Title - Title of Backlog item

+Description - Includes user story information as well as aditional information about backlog item

+Acceptance Criteria - Defines criteria for backlog items to be accepted as complete

+Estimated Story Points - Included for each backlog item to estimate time needed for each item